rustyfausak/bricklist/README.md

 ## BrickList ##

-Creates a list of bricks of that helps create a Lego mosaic.
+Creates a list of bricks that helps create a Lego mosaic.

 ### Usage ###